Kalmar City Library

 The horseshoe shape plays a role throughout the children’s area of the large hall.
 The room is lined with bookshelves in rounded shapes, with books on the outside and private seating arrangements on the inside.

 The palette features blue and brown.
-The shade of blue on the upholstery, bookshelves and the soft carpeting marries nicely with the rich, dark-glazed ceiling in varnished wood and the light brown checked floor in the middle.
+The deep blue upholstery, bookshelves, and soft carpeting blend beautifully with the rich, dark-glazed wooden ceiling.
+In the center, a light brown checked floor adds warmth and harmony.

 “We wanted to take the aesthetic perspective for kids seriously, and not use the classic signal colors that are so common in children’s design.
 The shapes and functions, and the colors of the books, contain a playful element.”